Open-Scholarship-Strategy/site/index.md

 * Fund intervention development of interventions to target individuals and institutions to adopt Open Scholarship practices and policies.

-* Engage library consortia (e.g., LIBER, EIFL) with national negotiation consortia, and any relevant higher education unions, in order to strengthen researcher coalitions.
-Supplement these with scholarly collaborations (e.g., eLife, NISO) in order to further develop relationships and collaborations across the scholarly communication sector.
+* Engage library consortia (e.g., [LIBER](https://liber2016.org/), [EIFL](http://www.eifl.net/)) with national negotiation consortia, and any relevant higher education unions, in order to strengthen researcher coalitions.
+Supplement these with scholarly collaborations (e.g., [eLife](https://elifesciences.org/), [NISO](https://www.niso.org/)) in order to further develop relationships and collaborations across the scholarly communication sector.

 * Begin implementation of national or international scholarly infrastructures, with cross-stakeholder agreed upon open standards, roadmaps, and governance structures.
 Ensure this is supported with sustainable funding streams diverted from refreshed library budgets after expensive publishing contracts have been terminated or expired.

 * Publicise the outcomes of any research or investigations into the status of national-level scholarly publishing markets.

+#### Assessment

+* Formulation of recommended career metrics that incentivize Open Data publication, Open Materials, Open Source software release, and research support.
+  * Formulate recommended career metrics that incentivize Open Data publication, Open Source software release, and open research support.

+  * Formulate recommended career metrics that value candidates' efforts towards open learning and teaching / open education.

+  * Ensure that fairer and more rigorous research assessment policies are in place, and well-supported and monitored.

 ## 2.3 Long-term strategy (5-10 years) <a name="Long"></a>